Hammad Farooqui

 Hammad Farooqui is a Pakistani actor and model.
 He is known for his roles in the dramas Darr Khuda Say, Gumrah, Ustani Jee, Main Agar Chup Hoon, Yeh Raha Dil and Kahin Deep Jaley.
 He is the recipient of Hum Award for Best Soap Actor for his performance in Haya Ke Daaman Main.

 Early life

 Hammad took part in reality dance competition called Nachle that was judged by Faysal Quraishi, Reshma and Noor.
 Later he was contacted by a TV channel and he agreed to work in dramas.

 Career

 Hammad made his debut as an actor in 2009.
 He appeared in dramas Meri Maa, Ishqaaway, Maryam, Ustani Jee and Haya Ke Daaman Main.
 Then he appeared in dramas Sangdil, Kitni Girhain Baaki Hain Season 2, Gumrah, Sangsar and Yeh Raha Dil.
-Since then he appeared in dramas Piya Naam Ka Diya, Darr Khuda Say, Kahin Deep Jaley, Mein Jeena Chahti Hoon, Rabba Mainu Maaf Kareen and Main Agar Chup Hoon.
+Since then he has appeared in the dramas Piya Naam Ka Diya, Darr Khuda Say, Kahin Deep Jaley, Mein Jeena Chahti Hoon, Rabba Mainu Maaf Kareen and Main Agar Chup Hoon.

 Personal life

-Hammad married Sanodia in 2017 and they became parents of a baby boy in 2022.
+Hammad married Sanodia in 2017 and they welcomed a baby boy in 2022.
 Hammad's brother Faraz is also an actor.